Checklist for Comparing Life Care and Senior Living Rental Communities

 Life Care vs. Rental Community

-A Life Care community offers residents lifetime access to housing, on-site healthcare services and amenities in return for an entrance fee and predictable monthly fee.
+A Life Care community like Abbey Delray South offers residents lifetime access to housing, on-site healthcare services and amenities in return for an entrance fee and predictable monthly fee.
 If a resident requires a higher level of care offered on-site at any time during their stay at a Life Care community, they do not need to worry about paying out-of-pocket rates for it.
 Their monthly fee remains predictable.

 By contrast, a senior living rental community offers month-to-month leases for older adults that are not inclusive of additional healthcare costs.
 Should your healthcare needs change, you will need to pay market rates for those services.